Project-HAMi/HAMi/docs/develop/design.md

 - InContainer Control

 The implementation of in-container hard limit is different for diffent devices.
-For example, HAMi-Core is responsible for NVIDIA devices. libnvidia-control.so is responsible for iluvatar devices, etc. HAMi needs to pass the correct environment variables in order for it to operate.
+For example, HAMi-Core is responsible for NVIDIA devices. libvgpu-control.so is responsible for iluvatar devices, etc. HAMi needs to pass the correct environment variables in order for it to operate.

 <img src="./imgs/flowchart.jpeg" width = "600" />